aendeavor/i3buntu/INSTALL.md

 ## Handcrafted Finish

+You can then use `lxappearance` to customize your color and icon theme.

 The monitor/display configuration is not done automatically as this wouldn't make sense.
 You can do it manually with `arandr` and `i3`'s config.

 As _Ubuntu 20.04 LTS_ only ships a stable package upstream, we will need to build some packages from source.
 All dependencies have already been installed.
 What is left to do is executing `i3rdp.sh` in the `library/scripts/` directory.